-24 Probability Matching Estimation
+24 Joint Probability Graphs and Probability Matching Estimation

 Introduction

-In the phasic pipeline, probability matching applies to joint probability graphs constructed via Graph.joint_prob_graph(), where each observation corresponds to a terminal vertex index (e.g., a mutation count tuple in population genetics).
-The model probabilities are computed via the forward algorithm ([14]) and normalized over all terminal vertices.
-The estimation is cast as a nonlinear least-squares problem with multinomial covariance for standard error estimation via the delta method (van der Vaart 1998).
+Probability matching estimation then operates on the discrete table: given counts n_k for each observed outcome, it finds the parameter \boldsymbol{\theta} that makes the model probabilities \mathbf{p}(\boldsymbol{\theta}) closest in least-squares distance to the empirical proportions \hat{\mathbf{p}}.
+Standard errors are obtained via the delta method using the multinomial covariance of \hat{\mathbf{p}}.
+In the phasic pipeline, probability matching applies to joint probability graphs constructed via Graph.joint_prob_graph(); the empirical observations are vertex indices (e.g., a mutation count tuple in population genetics), and the model probabilities are computed via the forward algorithm ([14]) and normalized over all terminal vertices.
+The estimation is cast as a nonlinear least-squares problem (van der Vaart 1998).

-Prerequisites: [01], [14]
+Prerequisites: [01], [02], [14], [15]

 Source files: